tarwn/lessthandot-hugo/blogs/content/posts/2010-01-13-interview-with-brent-ozar-about-the-book.md

 sys.dm\_db\_missing\_index\_details, I wish I could quit you.

-I do “weekend” performance tuning on the side, so when I troubleshoot performance, I'm usually looking at a database I've never seen before.
+I do "weekend" performance tuning on the side, so when I troubleshoot performance, I'm usually looking at a database I've never seen before.
 Indexing is tough to do right, and easy to do wrong.
 I can usually get huge performance improvements by tweaking the index strategy.
 The missing index DMVs give me a starting point without having to run traces.
 They're still not a silver bullet – they're like the Index Tuning WIzard or Database Tuning Advisor in that they can give some pretty nasty advice.
 When used properly, though, they can give huge performance boosts.

 **Denis: Is there a place for Solid State Drives, perhaps for tempdb or is it still too early for mission critical servers?**